martinschorb/volumealign/docs/usage.md

 ![export](img/webui_export_slice.png "VolumeAlign WebUI export")

 You can **explore slice** to determine the **volume region to consider**.
 Just drag the rectangle on top of the image.
-If you click **Zoom In**, the viewer and region boundary will adapt to the selection. **Reset Zoom** will bring the viewer back to displaying ther entrire setcion.
+If you click **Zoom In**, the viewer and region boundary will adapt to the selection. **Reset Zoom** will bring the viewer back to displaying the entire section.

 At the moment, `N5` or `slice images` are available as **output type**.